asentyurin/zabbix-hyperv-vm-perfcounters/README.md

 # Zabbix Hyper-V VM basic performance counters monitoring

+## Preface

+The main idea of this template is based on https://github.com/ameiji/Zabbix-HyperV-Templates but change the logic of collecting perfomance counters samples, dramatically increase perfomance on hosts with virtual machines quantity more then 50 per host.
+Also, host monitoring is been removed.

 ## Description

 This Zabbix template pack automatically discovers Hyper-V virtual machines, creates for each VM synthetic host with name like "VM-Name_HOST-Name".
 For each synthetic VM host created autolinked template discovers performance counters: